ecos-wtf/website/_posts/2021-03-14-ecos-shellcoding.md

 }
 {% endhighlight %}

+The code is way cleaner than the initial method, right ?

 #### Calling

 The shellcode has been designed to accept parameters from the command line when called using